dabeaz-course/practical-python/Notes/08_Testing_debugging/02_Logging.md

 *Each method represents a different level of severity.*

-All of them create a formatted log message. `args` is used for the `%` operator.
+All of them create a formatted log message. `args` is used with the `%` operator to create the message.

 ```python
 logmsg = message % args # Written to the log